LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

    :param string='/' -path:
       Optionally sets the path for the session cookie.
    :param boolean=false -secure:
-      If ``true``, the session cookie will only be sent back to the web server on requests for HTTPS secure web pages. `session_end` should also be specified with ``-secure`` if this option is desired.
+      If "true", the session cookie will only be sent back to the web server on requests for HTTPS secure web pages.
+The `session_end` should also be specified with ``-secure`` if this option is desired.
    :param boolean=false -rotate:
-      If ``true``, the session will have a new ID generated for it on each request.
+      If "true", the session will have a new ID generated for it on each request.

 .. method:: session_id(sessionName::string)